-Serapis was a composite god deliberately created early in the Ptolemaic (Greek) rule of Egypt to unite the Greeks and the Egyptians.
+The stone sculpture represents Serapis, a composite god created early in the Ptolemaic (Greek) rule of Egypt to unite Greeks and Egyptians.
 The deity combined aspects of Egyptian gods (especially Osiris, the ruler of the Underworld) with Greek deities (particularly Zeus, the king of the gods).
-Worship of Serapis eventually spread to Europe.
+Worship of Serapis continued in the Roman period and eventually spread to Europe.

 - Culture: Roman